SyntaxError-Original/Local-Listener/README.md

  Added a windows Client version, similar to the Linux version,
-         this has several things that can be modified and played with like if you compile with PyInstaller then you van uncomment line 73   #ftrun()
+         this has several things that can be modified and played with like if you compile with PyInstaller then you can uncomment line 73   #ftrun()
          and play with the encoding ( I used Endec to encode )

+         Enjoy